 You cannot book a Disabled ticket from any ticketing agent other than Ticketmaster.
 Please do not book a standard ticket with another ticketing agent and then apply for a carer ticket and any disabled add-ons as we will not be able to accommodate you.
 Full details of the various access options available to you are listed below.

-There is a designated camping field with its own car park, special access loos and showers.
+There is a designated camping field with its own car park area, special access loos and showers, wheelchair charging point and a fridge for storing medicines.
 Although the site is mostly flat and generally easy to get around, please be aware that the ground conditions may cause problems in certain areas.
 If you would like to bring a campervan and camp in the Disabled Campsite please purchase a campervan permit through the Ticketmaster Disabled Access website.
-Please not book through the main Ticketmaster website.
+Please do not book through the main Ticketmaster website.
 Please do not turn up on spec in a campervan without a permit as we will not be able to accommodate you.

 If you are disabled and want to camp in the Main Campsite, you can still apply for a carer ticket and to use the disabled loos around the site.